Start at Penn State Law in University Park. Go Anywhere in the World.

-Penn State Law provides opportunities to develop cross-cutting knowledge needed to solve problems and partners across the university to impact the world, including:
+Penn State Law provides opportunities to develop cross-cutting knowledge needed to solve problems, and partners across the Penn State community to impact the world.

-- Leadership roles in Center for Energy Law and Policy and Center for Security Research and Education;
+- Leadership roles in the Center for Energy Law and Policy;

-- Law, Policy, and Engineering Initiative that includes innovative research and education needed to address issues like election security, biotechnology, and autonomous vehicles, and home to the Policy Innovation Lab of Tomorrow (PILOT);
+- Partner in the Law, Policy, and Engineering Initiative that includes innovative research and education necessary to address issues like election security, biotechnology, and autonomous vehicles, and home to the Policy Innovation Lab of Tomorrow (PILOT);

-- Entrepreneur Assistance and IP Clinics that are embedded in Penn State’s incubators as part of its Invent Penn State, a broader entrepreneurship initiative of the University;
+- Entrepreneur Assistance and Intellectual Property Clinics that are embedded in Invent Penn State, a broader entrepreneurship initiative of the University;

-- Individualized joint degree program that allows students to pair a J.D. with any master’s degree at Penn State; and
+- Individualized joint degree program that allows students to pair a J.D. with any master’s or doctoral degree at Penn State; and